ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 Then we have a comparable AWS CLI script for rapid IPv6 deployment.

+Useful_AWS_CLI_Commands.txt is a list of the useful IPv6 AWS CLI commands and links to each of their documentation pages.

 awscli-ipv6.sh is a bash script that runs AWS CLI commands to quickly deploy an equivalent VPC named NewIPv6VPC.